mangalam-research/wed/README.rst

 the hard disk, they may fail some or all tests.
 I've witnessed this happen, for instance, due to RequireJS timing out on a ``require()`` call because the OS was busy loading things into memory from swap.
-I've also seen individual test cases fail for similar reasons.
 The solution is to run the test suites again.

 Tests are of two types:

-* Runnable outside a browser.
-We run these inside Node.js.
+* Not browser-dependent and therefore runnable outside a browser.
+We run these in Node.js.

-* Runnable inside a browser.
+* Browser-dependent and therefore requiring a browser.

 To run the tests that are not browser-dependent do::